TheArkive/CallTipsForAll/README.md

                   CTRL+ALT+Space   =   invoke Auto-Complete window manually
 ```

-If you selected a Base File in the Settings window, then only SAVED file data is loaded.
+If you selected a Base File in the Settings window, or when you use the hotkey to reload, then only SAVED file data is loaded.
 Click on call tips to invoke the CHM and link directly to the corresponding page.

 ### Classes - special note

+You may not need this, but just in case:

 The default mode for classes is to show all methods and properties parsed.
 You can selectively hide these methods / properties by adding a `; hide` comment to the end of the line.